samikeijonen/simppeli/README.md

 # Simppeli

-[Simppeli](https://foxland.fi/downloads/simppeli/) is a very simple blogging theme with nice typography..
+[Simppeli](https://foxland.fi/downloads/simppeli/) is a very simple blogging theme with nice typography.

 ## Copyright and License